mithwick93/Gigabyte-M27Q-Settings-Controller/README.md

-# Gigabyte M27Q Settings Controller
+# Gigabyte M27Q Settings Controller for macOS

 ![sample](resources/sample.png)

+## Overview

-This application allows you to control the Gigabyte M27Q settings via USB.
+The Gigabyte M27Q Settings Controller for macOS is an application that allows you to control the Gigabyte M27Q monitor settings via USB.
-The app will appear in the macOS menu bar.
-Click the icon to access and adjust the monitor settings.
+The app appears in the macOS menu bar, providing easy access to adjust monitor settings.
-This fork aims to create a status bar application to control key monitor settings in macOS.
+This project aims to create a status bar application to control key monitor settings on macOS.
-The following settings are available.

-1. Brightness
-2. Contrast
-3. Vibrance
-4. Sharpness
-5. Volume

 The core implementation was based on [this gist](https://gist.github.com/wadimw/4ac972d07ed1f3b6f22a101375ecac41).

+## Features

+- **Brightness Control**: Adjust the brightness of your Gigabyte M27Q monitor.
+- **Contrast Adjustment**: Modify the contrast settings.
+- **Vibrance**: Control the vibrance to enhance colors.
+- **Sharpness**: Adjust the sharpness for clearer images.
+- **Volume Control**: Manage the volume directly from the menu bar.

 ## Installation Instructions